-PVsyst proposes a value of 1% (reduced due to the narrow tolerance in the modern PV modules deliveries).
+In the version 6, PVsyst proposed a value of 1% (reduced due to the narrow tolerance in the modern PV modules deliveries).

 But there is no "absolute value" of course.
 You can put here the value you can estimate according to your sample of modules.

 You can improve a little bit the mismatch loss by sorting the modules of comparable powers (or ISC) into the same strings.
 However this doesn't apply to the Flash-test uncertainty (which is a main contribution of the Manufacturer's initial data error), and is only valid at the commissioning time.